MitchForest/notechat/.pm/epics/epic-1.5-performance-improvement/debug/grammar-worker-debug.md

-// Simplified TypeScript grammar worker that works with Turbopack console.log('[Grammar Worker] Loading...');
+// Fixed Grammar Worker with proper message handling console.log('[Grammar Worker] Loading...');

 import { unified } from 'unified'
-import retextEnglish from 'retext-english'
-// import retextContractions from 'retext-contractions' // We'll use a custom rule instead import retextRepeatedWords from 'retext-repeated-words' import retextIndefiniteArticle from 'retext-indefinite-article' import retextSpell from 'retext-spell' import retextStringify from 'retext-stringify' import { VFile } from 'vfile' import { customCapitalizationRule, customContractionsRule } from './custom-rules'
+import retextEnglish from 'retext-english' import retextRepeatedWords from 'retext-repeated-words' import retextIndefiniteArticle from 'retext-indefinite-article' import retextSentenceSpacing from 'retext-sentence-spacing' import retextSpell from 'retext-spell' import retextStringify from 'retext-stringify' import { VFile } from 'vfile' import { visit } from 'unist-util-visit' import { Node } from 'unist' import { customCapitalizationRule, customContractionsRule } from './custom-rules'

 // Types